Sveinn Aron Guðjohnsen: International career

 Sveinn Aron represented Iceland at the 2021 UEFA European Under-21 Championship, where he started in the first two group stage games, both of which Iceland lost (he scored the squad's only goal at the tournament in a 4–1 loss to Russia).
 Instead of playing in the closing game on 31 March, he was called up to the senior squad and made his debut for it on the same day in a World Cup qualifier against Liechtenstein.

 Personal life

-Sveinn Aron's father Eiður Guðjohnsen is the joint record goalscorer for the Iceland national football team and played for many notable clubs, such as Bolton Wanderers, Chelsea, Barcelona and Tottenham Hotspur.
+Sveinn Aron's father, Eiður Guðjohnsen, is the joint second-highest goalscorer for the Iceland national football team and played for many notable clubs, such as Bolton Wanderers, Chelsea, Barcelona and Tottenham Hotspur.
 His grandfather Arnór Guðjohnsen also represented Iceland internationally for many years.
-His younger brothers Andri and Daniel were on the youth teams of Real Madrid and are both also Iceland internationals.
-His uncle Arnór Borg (son of Arnór and half-brother of Eiður) plays in Iceland for Fylkir on loan from the Championship club Swansea City.
+His younger brothers Andri and Daniel played for the youth teams of Real Madrid and are both also Iceland internationals.
+His uncle Arnór Borg (son of Arnór and half-brother of Eiður) plays in Iceland for Fylkir on loan from Championship club Swansea City.